vincentmele/docker-postgresql/README.md

 ### `PGDATA`

 This optional environment variable can be used to define another location - like a subdirectory - for the database files.
-The default is `/var/lib/postgresql/data`, but if the data volume you're using is a fs mountpoint (like with GCE persistent disks), Postgres `initdb` recommends a subdirectory (for example `/var/lib/postgresql/data/pgdata` ) be created to contain the data.
+The default is `/var/lib/postgresql`, but if the data volume you're using is a fs mountpoint (like with GCE persistent disks), Postgres `initdb` recommends a subdirectory (for example `/var/lib/postgresql/pgdata` ) be created to contain the data.

 ### `DB_NAME`

 This optional environment variable can be used to define a different name for the default database that is created when the image is first started.
-If it is not specified, then the value of `POSTGRES_USER` will be used.
+If it is not specified, then the value of `DB_USER` will be used.

 ### `LANG`